 Our online assessment system allows you to refer yourself to a specialised physiotherapist who will be able to review the details you have provided and guide you towards what treatment might be best for your complaint.

 What should I do?

-Simply click on the self-referral option (clickable link) which will take you through to our self-assessment page.
+Simply click on the self-referral option which will take you through to our self-assessment page.

-If you have been given a card from your GP relating to our self-assessment service, you will simply follow the instructions above.
+If you have been given a card from your GP relating to our self-referral service, you will simply follow the instructions above.

 If you do not have access to the internet, please call 01493 809977.

 If you are able to access the self-referral page you will be asked to register some details to create a secure account.
 After this, you will be able to complete the assessment yourself following the questions and prompts.
 You are able to complete this assessment over a period of time, in other words, you do not have to complete it all in one go.
 Please note, if you leave too much time between starting and finishing the assessment, you may be asked to complete it again.